markgw/uh-nlp2021/docs/index.md

 to be carried out during the session and instructions will be provided during the lecture.

+### Assignments

 In addition, each week there is a short individual assignment to complete in your own time.
 These individual assignments can be found on the pages below.

+Each assignment begins with some questions relating to the group work carried out during lectures.
+These should be quick and easy to answer, with the help of the notes or answers your group submitted during lectures.

+Then there are some further questions or tasks for you to carry out on your own.

+### Warning: don't start early!

 Note that the content of each assignment may change **up until the lecture when it is released** (Monday of each week).